tnwjd3315/sql_basics/README.md

 - DBeaver (recommended for visual interface)
 - SQLite / PostgreSQL / MySQL (some adjustments may be needed depending on SQL dialect)

-## ✅ License

-This project is licensed under the MIT License.

----

-Feel free to contribute or fork the repository for your own use.